 Tar spots are one of the most common fungal infections of maple trees in our area.
-Like most leaf affecting fungus, it all starts in the spring when spores released from the infection on last years leaves are released just as the new foliage from this year is developing.
+Like most leaf affecting fungus it all starts in the spring and symptoms tend to be more common on trees growing in moist, sheltered locations.
+Spores are released, from the infection on last years leaves and from the soil, just as the new foliage from this year is developing.
 Any time a spore manages to find its way to the soft delicate tissue of a brand new leaf it can germinate and a new spot is born.

 Branch Tree & Landscape Service | Contact Us